Cosar-Dev/Cosar-Dev/README.md

 ### 🌟 About Me – Beyond the Code

+- 🫶🏾 Volunteer — supporting homeless & community projects, driven by a passion for giving back
 - 🌍 Traveled to **40+ countries** — I thrive on cultural discovery and global inspiration
 - 🏝️ Island hopper — Always chasing sunshine, sea views, and strong Wi-Fi
 - 🍵 Matcha lover — My choice of fuel, essential to my workflow